aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 *example.com* with your custom domain.

 First command returns the domain name and target value of the AUTH endpoint.
-This endpoint will be used to retrieve OAuth 2.0 token.
+This endpoint will be used to retrieve OAuth 2.0 access token.
 Second command returns the domain names and target values of the API endpoints.
 Use these domain names and target values to update your DNS provider.

 ### Run Tests